 The larger the scale of the project, the more time and effort needed to create a photorealistic visualization.

-Rendering a big shopping mall will take incomparably more effort than a single-family home mostly because of the number and size of the objects and the detail of the environment.
+Rendering an aerial view of a big shopping mall will take incomparably more effort than a single-family home mostly because of the number and size of the objects and the detail of the environment.

 Related to the point above, the number and intricacy of details, level of realism, and resolution of the images have a significant impact on the time and effort to produce a 3D architectural render.